Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Background and Related Work

 \subsection{MAS Topology}

-Agents with different roles and functions are orchestrated through a predefined or dynamically updated topology, defining the information flow and task delegation paths among agents.
-For instance, MetaGPT~\cite{MetaGPT} and \textsc{LangManus}~\cite{LangManus} adopt a chain topology, AutoGen~\cite{autogen} employs a tree topology, while CAMEL~\cite{CAMEL} utilizes a star topology.
-Recent studies have explored task-adaptive dynamic topology construction\cite{zhang2025cut,zhou2025multiagentdesignoptimizingagents,wang2025agentdropoutdynamicagentelimination}, allowing the system to adjust its structure based on task requirements.
-These diverse topologies differ in reasoning workflows and communication cost, and show varying task efficiency under different scenarios~\cite{yang2025topologicalstructurelearningresearch}.
-They also differ in the resistance to the spread of errors or harmful information~\cite{shen2025understandinginformationpropagationeffects}.
+Agents are organized through a predefined topology that determines information flow and task delegation.
+Different MASs adopt different default topologies; for example, MetaGPT~\cite{MetaGPT} use a chain topology, AutoGen~\cite{autogen} uses a tree topology, and CAMEL~\cite{CAMEL} adopts a star topology.
+Recent studies have further explored task-adaptive dynamic topologies~\cite{zhang2025cut,zhou2025multiagentdesignoptimizingagents,wang2025agentdropoutdynamicagentelimination}, which differ in communication cost and task efficiency~\cite{yang2025topologicalstructurelearningresearch}, and also in their resistance to the propagation of errors~\cite{shen2025understandinginformationpropagationeffects}.